DomiKamu/Ohmer/README.md

 ------

-Flagship of *Ohmer Modules* plugin is **KlokSpid** (pronunciation of "clock speed"), a modern "CPU-controlled"-style clocking module, designed for any rack requiring BPM-based clock sources and/or clock modulators (clock multipliers and dividers).
+Flagship of *Ohmer* plugin is **KlokSpid** (pronunciation of "clock speed"), a modern "CPU-controlled"-style clocking module, designed for any rack requiring BPM-based clock sources and/or clock modulators (clock multipliers and dividers).

 Available as six models (aka...
 GUI themes), can be changed anytime you want, from context-menu (right-click menu).